joeflem/wolf/README.md

 #  🐺 Wolf
 Wolf is a beautiful notes template for WordPress.
-It’s really simple, with it’s main function being taking your WordPress posts and categories, and displaying them in a simple, fast, easy to read format.
+It’s really simple, with its main function being taking your WordPress posts and categories, and displaying them in a simple, note-style format.

-Wolf was created to serve a very simple purpose: to be open in a tab, providing quick access to all notes (posts), from anywhere, on any device.

 ## 🔌 Demo
  [See the live demo](https://wolf.ciavuc.co/)